Community Involvement

 • I also planned the Reality Check Revisited event in May 2009 that took a more in-depth look at regional growth issues.

-Click here to download my full resume (pdf).
+Click here to download my resume (pdf).